Mickey's Twice Upon a Christmas: Mickey's Dog-Gone Christmas

 The fifth and final story stars Mickey as he makes decorations for the Christmas party, which his dog, Pluto keeps interrupting.
 When Pluto attempts to help by putting the star on the Christmas tree, he accidentally destroys all the decorations and an exasperated Mickey sends him to his doghouse as a consequence.
 Feeling rejected, Pluto decides to run away from home and finds himself shipped on a train to the North Pole, where Santa's reindeer adopt him.
 Back home, Mickey tidies up the mess and redecorates the house with the new Christmas decorations and attempts to reconcile with Pluto, only to find him missing.
 Meanwhile, Pluto becomes homesick, so Santa and the reindeer help him go home.
 They complete the Christmas tree decorations, and everyone celebrates Pluto's return.

-Like in Once Upon a Christmas, the film concludes with a medley of carols featuring the main characters from the five segments as the book closes.
+Like in Once Upon a Christmas, the film concludes with the main characters from the five segments dinging "We Wish You a Merry Christmas" as the book closes.